Marina Zenovich: Independent's Day

 Shot in 1996–1997, Zenovich's first film Independent's Day premiered at the Slamdance Film Festival in 1998.
 The documentary was inspired by the three filmmakers who founded the aforementioned festival, after being rejected by the more established Sundance Film Festival.
 Zenovich's documentary explores the struggles of independent filmmakers and includes interviews with Steven Soderbergh, Greg Mottola, Tom DiCillo, Eric Schaeffer, Sydney Pollack, Parker Posey, Roger Ebert, John Pierson, among others.

-While screening Independent's Day on the festival circuit, Zenovich met investor Bob Sturm who hired her to work at his new film company Catch 23 Entertainment.
+While screening Independent's Day on the festival circuit, Zenovich met investor Bob Sturm, who hired her to work at his new film company, Catch 23 Entertainment.
 Zenovich started out in the development department and went on to become Senior Vice President of Film Development & Production, while continuing to make documentaries on the side.

 Who Is Bernard Tapie?

 Zenovich's next film idea came about in 1997, after a screening at the Directors Guild of America, where French filmmaker Claude Lelouch introduced his film Hommes, femmes, mode d'emploi.
-Lelouche mentioned that the star of the film, Bernard Tapie, was in jail, prompting Zenovich to find out why.
+Lelouch mentioned that the star of the film, Bernard Tapie, was in jail, prompting Zenovich to find out why.
 She spent several years going back and forth to Paris, shooting footage for Who Is Bernard Tapie?
 Unable to get an interview with Tapie, Zenovich filmed herself as she tried to contact the actor/businessman, hoping to get his attention.
 The 2001 documentary, with Steven Soderbergh as its executive producer, was aired on the Sundance Channel and as an episode of the BBC's Storyville series.
 Zenovich was also profiled in The New York Times about her quest to make the documentary.